Excitement for Ghanaians As British High Commission Opens Job Vacancies for National Service Interns

 • The British High Commission in Ghana is offering internships for final-year university students at its Accra office

-• Successful applicants will begin internships at the office on November 1, 2026, with monthly salaries in cedis
+• Successful applicants will begin internships at the office on November 1, 2026, with monthly salaries paid in cedis

 The British High Commission in Ghana has announced several employment vacancies for interested Ghanaians.